nicholasmole/document_redactor_example/README.md

 This application is built so you can either import the library or run it with in node cli.

-If you would like to run the module using node, open up the unix terminal and provided the keywords, document. (seperator is optional: defaults to " ")
+If you would like to run the module using node, open up the unix terminal and provided the keywords, document.

 ```
->>node . keywords="cheese,bread,cake" document="I love to eat cheese, bread, and cake" seperator=","
+>>node . keywords="cheese,bread,cake" document="I love to eat cheese, bread, and cake"

 I love to eat XXXX, XXXX, and XXXX
 ```